-According to the National Fire Protection Association (NFPA), smoke alarms should be installed on every level of your home, including the basement and installed inside of every bedroom and outside of each sleeping area.
-For example, a home that is two stories and has three bedrooms should have five smoke alarms.
+According to the National Fire Protection Association (NFPA), smoke alarms should be installed on every level of your home, including the basement, and installed inside of every bedroom and outside of each sleeping area.
+For example, a two-story home with three bedrooms should have about seven smoke alarms.
 Homes that have a set number of hardwired alarms can still place more battery-operated smoke alarms throughout the house.
 There is no such thing as having too many smoke alarms in your home!
-Just make sure they are properly placed within each room.
+Just make sure they are properly placed in each area.

 What Type of Smoke Alarm Should I Have?

-There are many different types of smoke detectors, such as battery-operated smoke alarms, hardwired alarms, photoelectric alarms, ionization alarms, interconnected smoke alarms, battery-backup alarms and more.
+There are many different types of smoke detectors, such as battery-operated smoke alarms, hardwired alarms, interconnected smoke alarms, battery-backup alarms, combination smoke and carbon monoxide alarms and more!
 Visit firstalert.com to learn more about which alarms are right for your home and family.